meshcloud/meshcloud-docs/docs/meshcloud.profile.md

 ## Registration

-To create a new account, go to [https://panel.meshcloud.io/\#/register](https://panel.meshcloud.io/#/register) and fill out the form.
+To create a new account, go to the account registration and fill out the form.

 Submit the form to create an account.